 - foreground task (happens immediately, regardless of content status)

-- scheduled task (happens immediately if the schedule time has reached)
+- scheduled task (happens immediately if the schedule time has reached) - The media display will have 6 display elements:-

 - Title / Text (Size)